|Maybe Rockwell had it right?|

 - Say hi to the government when you use your phone.
 Be friendly.
 And speak up!
 Most of the time they are asleep when you're talking.
 (Sorry, casserole recipes and who you saw at your son's soccer game in pants that were too tight just isn't that fascinating to anyone else besides you, despite what your family members and friends may say.)

-- When on the phone or talking in public, don't use words found in government de-briefing documents like "opposition forces" "military presence" or "politically expedient."
+- When on the phone or talking in public, don't use words found in government de-briefing documents like "opposition forces" "military presence" "politically expedient" or in the case of our new president: "really, really, great guy."
 Not because you may end up on a government watch list, but because it will bore your friends and family.

 - Every once in awhile buy a Stephen King book and then follow it up with the purchase of a New Testament.
 Eventually, the trackers will give up.
 Or they'll take you off their lists entirely.